helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 #### Merging tracks

-The knife tool has an alternative mode: right-click and drag (or long-tap and drag on mobile platforms) to merge one clip with another:
+The knife tool has an alternative mode: right-click and drag (or long tap and drag) to merge one clip with another:

 ![patterns-merge-tool]